benmezger/blog/content/notes/2021-09-18--23-30-27Z--python_name_mangling.md

 ****What about testing?****

-Now things make much easier when we want to test a doubled underscore method/property: use the `_classname_name` attribute of the object:
+Now things are much easier when we want to test a doubled underscore method/property: use the `_classname_name` attribute of the object:

 ```python